-The History of the Old San Francisco Mint – People, Politics and Projects – How to Make a Mint and How the Supervising Architect of the Treasury Inadvertently Helped Facilitate the Creation the American Institute of Architects ©
+The History of the Old San Francisco Mint – People, Politics and Projects – How to Make a Mint and How the Supervising Architect of the Treasury Inadvertently Helped Facilitate the Creation of the American Institute of Architects ©

-Take a nostalgic journey back to the Gold Rush era as this presentation explores the Old San Francisco Mint's illustrious history and how Alfred B. Mullett, who served from 1866 to 1874 as Supervising Architect and head of the U.S. Treasury Department, inadvertently helped facilitate the creation of the American Institute of Architects.
+Take a nostalgic journey back to the Gold Rush era as this presentation explores the Old San Francisco Mint's illustrious history and how Alfred B. Mullett, who served from 1866 to 1874 as Supervising Architect of the U.S. Treasury Department, inadvertently helped facilitate the creation of the American Institute of Architects.

 In 1848 gold was discovered at Sutter’s Mill in California; on September 9, 1850 California became the 31st state of the Union; and in 1852 the United States Treasury Department established the position of Supervising Architect of the Treasury Department to design and oversee the construction of Federal Courthouses, Post Offices, Custom Houses, Mints, Treasury Offices and other Federal government facilities.
 In April 1861 the American Civil War began that divided the country for over four years.
 Although far removed from the eastern battlefields, California sided with the Union, and the gold and silver mined and processed in California became crucial to providing one of the financial resources to fund the Union government.